jitpack/jitpack.io/FAQ.md

 **How can I get the latest snapshot of a repository?**

 In your build file set the version of your dependency to `-SNAPSHOT`.
+This is usefull during development but we don't recommend to be used in production.

 You can also customize how often you want Gradle to check for new snapshots - see [the documentation](https://docs.gradle.org/1.8-rc-1/userguide/dependency_management.html#sec:controlling_caching).

+**Can I use my own domain name?**

+Yes.
+We support mapping your domain name to your GitHub organization.
+Then instead of 'com.github.yourcompany' groupId you can use 'com.yourcompany'.

+Steps:
+1. Add a DNS TXT record: git.yourcompany.com -> https://github.com/yourcompany
+2. Go to https://jitpack.io/#com.yourcompany/yourrepo and click Look up.
+If DNS resolution worked then you should see a list of versions.
+3. Select the version you want and click 'Get it' to see Maven/Gradle instructions.

 **Will my builds be reproducible?**